 - reserve material

-- return loans to any JAMK Library unit, with aforementioned exceptions
+- return loans to any Jamk Library unit, with aforementioned exceptions

 - give feedback to the Library

-- place acquisition request
+- place acquisition requests

 By borrowing library items, the customer accepts that they have to return the material by the due date during the Library’s opening hours.
 The customer must pay the overdue fines and other fees determined by the Library, see the Library's service fees.
 Advance e-mail notifications on upcoming due dates are an additional service.
 Potential malfunctions in e-mail or online services do not release the customer from the liability of paying fines.

 The customer is obligated to compensate the Library for lost or damaged items.
 The customer must primarily replace a lost or damaged item with an equivalent new item, or pay the bookstore price.
-A film recording cannot be replaced with an equivalent new item.
+A video recording cannot be replaced with an equivalent new item.

 The customer has to notify the Library about a lost library card.

 Library users are expected to be considerate of each other and keep noise to a minimum.
-Cell phones must not be used in a disruptive way in the public premises of the Library.

 The customer follows the instructions of the self-service machines and is responsible for the items being returned.
-The customer can make sure that the return of items has been successful by checking the returns receipt, by logging in to the Janet database or in Tuudo (JAMK students and staff).
+The customer can make sure that the return of items has been successful by checking the returns receipt, by logging in to the Janet database or in Tuudo (Jamk students and staff).
 The Library is not responsible for unreturned items the customer has left in the Library.

 Library's Rights and Responsibilities

 The Library's customer register complies with the Personal Data Act and is used only for the supervision of borrowing and for managing the Self-service Library.
 Customer information is not handed over to outside parties.
 This does not apply to debt collection or customer information used in the Self-service Library’s access control or customer information handed over to the police for the purposes of preliminary investigation.
 The Library has the right to register the customer's social security number.
-The customer register can be read on the Library’s website.
+The register privacy notice can be read on the Library’s website.

-Information on opening hours is available at the Library, on the Library’s website and in other media used by JAMK.
+Information on opening hours is available at the Library, on the Library’s website and in other media used by Jamk.
 The Library’s opening hours are determined by the library director.